Affairs-and-Order/AnO/README.md

 3. Type `flask run` in this repo's folder on your own PC.
 4. Navigate to `http://127.0.0.1:5000/` or the url flask gave you in your browser.
 The website should run

-# More advanced (not necessary for development)

-# PostgresQL (no need for now)
+## PostgresQL

 ### Windows
-1. Get the `.exe` installer from here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
-Download version 12.3
+1. Get the `.exe` installer from here: `https://www.enterprisedb.com/downloads/postgres-postgresql-downloads`.
+Download version 10.14
-2. Run the installer, leave the default port and other default settings, set your password as `ano`
+2. Run the installer, remember your set settings.
+3. Set them in the .env file
-3. Run the `postgres_setup.py` file in AnO/affo to create your database instance.
+4. Run the `postgres_create_db.py` file in AnO/affo to create your database instance.

+# No need for the ones below for development (atm)

 # RabbitMQ